2025 Solar Incentives Guide for East Lyme, CT - Tax Credits & Rebates

 EcoWatch's East Lyme, CT Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your system – or speak to a local East Lyme solar installer — to better understand which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+An excellent idea would be to talk to the company that installed your solar panels – or get in touch with a local East Lyme solar installer — to clarify which incentives you might qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How much will solar panels save me on my electric bill in East Lyme annually?

-Yes, you can receive both rebates and tax credits towards the cost of solar panels.
+Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
 Depending on which incentives you are applying for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money you can.
+Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming the correct incentives and getting the most money you can.

 Can I use solar and another type of renewable energy in combination to power my home?